rticulate/import/README.md

 # An Import Mechanism For R

 # Motivation
-The typical way of using functionality exposed by a package in R is to load (and attach) the entire package with `library` (or `require`).
+The typical way of using functionality exposed by a package in R scripts is to load (and attach) the entire package with `library` (or `require`).
 This can have the **undesirable effect of masking objects** in the user's search path and can also make it difficult and **confusing to identify** what functionality comes from which package when using several `library` statements.

 An alternative is to import a single object from a package, say `object <- package::object`.
 The downside of this approach is that the object is **placed